SettRaziel/wrf_archlinux/wrf_install/README.md

 * starting with WRF v3.9 the model can use a hybrid approach for the vertical coordinate (see manual for details); atm the corresponding parameter -hyb needs to be set manually
 * postprocessing options:
-  - ncl is now the default postprocessing tool that will be installed automatically
+  - ncl is the default postprocessing tool that will be installed automatically at the moment.
+Since it was set to maintance mode in Sep.
+2019 a replacement is needed.
+If you still want to use it you need to install a version of gcc 6, e.g.
+    ```
+    yay -S --needed gcc-fortran
+    ```
+    that will compile the latest gcc 6 version.
+This is not included in the installation process since the compilation can take several hours.
+You need to do that manually using the command above.

 ## Compile Options, that worked for me
 * WPS: 1 gfortran serial